 - You can do this in The Legend of Zelda: The Wind Waker.
 Betting about 10% or more of the current bid will make all the others betters shake their heads for several seconds.
 It's the most effective tactic to keep opponents from bidding at all.

 - In Final Fantasy VI, there are certain items in the Jidoor auction house that you just can't win, no matter how cool they seem.
 You know you're looking at these items when a kid in the audience keeps piping up, demanding his dad get the item for him.
 No matter how much you bid, you'll eventually be beaten out when the kid's dad puts in a last-minute Whammy Bid, to the shock of everyone at the auction.
+Even if you have enough money to match the bid (which late in the game is entirely possible) you won't be given the chance.
 Fortunately, these items are never useful in any conventional RPG sense, so completionists need not worry about the loss.